sabinpark/ECE281_Lab1/README.md

 ```

 # UCF implementation
 I followed the directions to generate the UCF file and used the examples given from the handout.
-To correct for errors, I had to comment out the examples of connecting a SLV (std_logic_vector) because these swwithces and LEDs were unused.
+To correct for errors, I had to comment out the examples of connecting a SLV (std_logic_vector) because these switches and LEDs were unused.
 The result is shown below:
 ```vhd
 # ==== Slide Switches (SW) ====
 NET "A" LOC = "K18"; # Type = INPUT, Sch name = SW2